Your money-making expert. Financial journalist, TV and radio personality.

 Buy large flags from various outlets including

 As with the items above, it’s a good idea to try your local Costco, street market and pound shop.
+You can also order custom magnets, flyers, stickers, and other colourful memorabilia for people to take home too.
 If you buy a lot of products at your local pound shop or street market it’s worth negotiating with the manager or owner.
 Usually buying in bulk gives you a lot of clout when it comes to haggling the price down.
 See our article here on how to haggle on the high street for a few tips there.

 Also, of course, there is a lot on offer online.
 Obviously eBay has cheap deals, often with discounts for bulk buys.
 However, be careful where you buy from.
 The really cheap stuff is often from China or another Asian country and the delivery time can be far too long.
 Check the estimated delivery time and make sure it is well ahead of the march date.